 Google looks at much more than the words you see to determine the relevance of a page for each user’s search query.
 In addition to things like meta descriptions and SEO titles, which aren’t displayed on the actual page of your website, Google also considers things like image alt text.

 There’s an important balance to be struck here between optimizing alt text for Google and improving accessibility and user experience.
 HubSpot has an excellent article on how to write good alt text.
+In general, a rule of thumb is to include your keyword within alt text if it can be reasonably tied to the content of the image.

 If you own a local business that only serves the Austin area, your website is not ranking in other cities for most high-value terms.
 Search engines pull the user’s location to make suggestions that are within a certain range so that they can make a quick decision rather than sort through businesses that are nowhere near them at that point in time.
 So, if someone wanted to find the best sushi in town, they’d do a quick Google search, browse the top results around them, and make their decision.